In order to fully appreciateand understandlife,

 There can also

-Maybe she didnt really come to terms with the
+didnt really come to terms with the unconscious

-basis of her depression, but if she wants to stop psychotherapy, she has
+basis of their depression, but if they want to stop psychotherapy, they have

 The psychotherapist

-might not think its a good idea for her to leave psychotherapy and
+might not think its a good idea for someone to leave psychotherapy and

 that the client terminated psychotherapy Against Medical Advice (AMA).